 Walking the High Line now, often clogged with tourists, you’re likely to be passed by millennials in a hurry.
-Their conversations are gossipy.
-Do they even know where they are?
+Their conversations are gossipy, but do they even know where they are?

 And who cares what your “I’m like…” pseudo personality did during the latest workplace drama?
 Why force it on the rest of us?

 And why do businessmen pick the High Line for deconstructing the latest deal?

 A ruined High Line is not New York…